 Hanzo Build Guide “Ryuu ga waga teki wo kurau!”

-Welcome to our guide for Hanzo, a Master Assassin in Heroes of the Storm.
+Welcome to our guide for Hanzo, a Ranged Assassin in Heroes of the Storm.
 Within these pages, you will find everything required to understand how best to play this hero, in both different map styles and team compositions.

 1. Hanzo's Overview